-- Present a cohesive programme of study building on the underpinning knowledge gained in the Foundation Degree in Animal Behaviour and Welfare - Produce graduates equipped with in-depth knowledge and critical understanding of key concepts relating to animal behaviour and welfare - Enable students to carry out independent research into current issues related to animal behaviour and welfare - Develop students' practical skills to enhance management of animal behaviour and welfare - Guide students in the use of scientific information to inform decision-making processes in the field of animal behaviour and welfare - Prepare graduates for employment in a wide range of contexts where animal behaviour and welfare will be applied, or for further study - Provide opportunity for the development of key transferable skills relevant to the student's future careers
+- Present a cohesive programme of study building on the underpinning knowledge gained in the Foundation Degree in Wildlife & Conservation. - Produce graduates equipped with in-depth knowledge and critical understanding of wildlife and conservation and the technologies used within this field. - Enable students to carry out independent research into current issues related to the preservation of biodiversity. - Develop students' practical skills to effectively manage habitats and conserve bio diversity. - Guide students in the use of scientific information to inform decision-making processes. - Prepare graduates for employment in a range of contexts where wildlife conservation will be applied, or for further study. - Provide opportunity for the development of key transferable skills relevant to the student's future careers.